Former intelligence analyst Daniel Hale pleads guilty to leaking classified information

 A chapter in the book, “Why I Leaked the Watchlist Documents,” was written by “Anonymous.”
 Hale admitted in court Wednesday to writing the chapter anonymously.

 “These documents detailed a secret, unaccountable process for targeting and killing people around the world, including U.S. citizens, through drone strikes,” Intercept Editor in Chief Betsy Reed said in a statement after Hale’s indictment.
 “They are of vital public importance, and activity related to their disclosure is protected by the First Amendment.”

 In January, Scahill urged the Biden administration to drop its case against Hale and pardon Reality Winner, a former government contractor who is serving a five-year sentence for leaking to the Intercept.

 In court Wednesday, Hale said he was now focused on “taking care of and giving back to the people who supported me along the way.”

-Jesselyn Radack, a human rights attorney who has worked with Hale, said that “It’s unfortunate to see the Biden administration’s continued use of this antiquated, heavy-handed law to punish whistleblowers and journalistic sources.”
+Jesselyn Radack, a human rights attorney who has worked with Hale, said: “It’s unfortunate to see the Biden administration’s continued use of this antiquated, heavy-handed law to punish whistleblowers and journalistic sources.”

 In July 2016, President Barack Obama issued an executive order requiring annual disclosure of civilian drone casualties.
-But the measure was weakened under the Trump administration, which also relaxed standards for fatal strikes, according to a person familiar with a policy who spoke on the condition of anonymity because it has not been publicly released.
-The Biden administration has imposed temporary limits on drone strikes outside the battlefields of Afghanistan, Syria and Iraq, while officials review that policy.
+But the measure was weakened under the Trump administration, which also relaxed standards for fatal strikes, according to a person familiar with the policy who spoke on the condition of anonymity because it has not been publicly released.
+The Biden administration has imposed temporary limits on drone strikes outside the battlefields of Afghanistan, Syria and Iraq while officials review that policy.